alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/index.md

 ---
 The guidance in this topic will help you design clear and helpful content for GOV.UK users.

-You’ll find guidance to help you plan content in line with good content design principles.
+You'll find guidance to help you plan content in line with good content design principles.
 This includes things like:

 * how to identify user needs
 * how to plan new content or changes to existing content